drhsqlite/pikchr/doc/teardown01.md

   5. Add another branch above the "feature branch" that adds nodes "C9", "C10", and "C11" that fork off from "C5'".
-You will probably need to find a new place to put the "feature branch" label in order to get it out of the way.
+You will probably need to find a new place to put the "feature branch" label to get it out of the way.

   6. Add a new node and dashed line from "C5'" that illustrates "C5'" being merged back into trunk.